 Hybrid and Online Course Support

 Research support isn't limited to the physical classroom.
 The expertise of our research librarians is available for online and hybrid coursework, where librarians can demonstrate resources, provide feedback on topics and help students reach their goals.
-We offer two levels of support for online and hybrid courses.

 - Consultation for online assignments and tutorials that can help students understand key research concepts.